Optimizing over iid distributions and the Beat the Average game: Maximizing the probability of a strict inequality

 a \newterm{version} of the inequality under consideration.
-Thus the total number of versions of the inequality is equal to the falling factorial $m (m-1) \cdots (m-n+1)$.\footnote{If some of the coefficients $c_i$ coincide, then there are additional symmetries which effectively reduce the number of versions, as we will see in \Cref{my_example}.} Then \Cref{sup_mu_ineq} states that~\eqref{eq:sup_mu_ineq} is upper bounded by the largest number of versions that are jointly satisfied for any deterministic assignment $x_1, \ldots, x_m \in \R_+$ divided by the total number of versions.
+Thus the total number of versions of the inequality is equal to the falling factorial $m (m-1) \cdots (m-n+1)$.\footnote{If some of the coefficients $c_i$ coincide, then there are additional symmetries which effectively reduce the number of versions, which happens for example for the inequalities of \Cref{my_example}.} Then \Cref{sup_mu_ineq} states that~\eqref{eq:sup_mu_ineq} is upper bounded by the largest number of versions that are jointly satisfied for any deterministic assignment $x_1, \ldots, x_m \in \R_+$ divided by the total number of versions.
 Calculating this upper bound is an instance of the \newterm{maximum feasible subsystem} problem with strict linear inequalities, which is NP-hard in general~\cite[Theorem~4]{AK}.\footnote{It is conceivable that the instances of the maximum feasible subsystem problem which arise in our context are easier.
 The fact that all constraints coincide up to permutations of the variables equips these instances with additional structure that can possibly be exploited.}

 As for lower bounds, \Cref{lower_bounds} lets us turn these upper bounds into concrete $\mu$'s which provide lower bounds.
-But in the present setting of linear inequalities, the following observations, whose present formulation we owe to Will Sawin,\footnote{See the comment \href{https://mathoverflow.net/questions/474916/how-large-can-mathbfpx-1-x-2-x-3-2-x-4-get/475013\#comment1234202\_474927}{mathoverflow.net/questions/474916/how-large-can-mathbfpx-1-x-2-x-3-2-x-4-get/475013\#comment1234202\_474927}.} provide better lower bounds.
-The basic idea is as follows.
-The casino wins if $\sum_{i=1}^n c_i X_i > 0$, and loses if either
+But in the present setting of linear inequalities, the following proposition provides better lower bounds.

-holds.
-While the strict inequalities are preserved with high probability if the $X_i$ are perturbed a little bit, the equality case is unstable as even small perturbations to the $X_i$ may push $\sum_{i=1}^nc_iX_i$ to either side of $0$.
-Thus consider replacing $X_i$ by

-where the $U_i$ are also nonnegative iid random variables independent of the $X_i$, and $\eta > 0$ is deterministic and small.
-Then the perturbations $\eta U_i$ decide the sign of $\sum_{i=1}^n c_i Y_i$ in the case of an equality $\sum_{i=1}^n c_i X_i = 0$ between the original $X_i$, irrespective of how small $\eta>0$ is.
-This is the intuitive idea for why, with these perturbed variables, the casino wins with the following probability.